steveoro/goggles_db/README.md

 The Engine will add a bunch of rake tasks to the application, among which:

-- `db:dump` & `db:rebuild` will assume the existence of any SQL dump files you may have or create under the `db/dump` folder;
+- `db:dump` & `db:rebuild` will assume the existence of an SQL dump file named after the target environment (format `<ENVIRONMENT_NAME>.sql.bz2`); this gem includes an anonymized `test` dump under the dummy app folder that mounts this namespaced engine, inside the `spec/dummy/db/dump` folder.
+Check out [Database setup](#database-setup) below.

-- `check_needed_dirs` will be invoked automatically by these tasks to ensure the existence of any other required folder;
+- `check_needed_dirs` will be invoked internally by these tasks to ensure the existence of any other required folder.

-WIP :construction: